kbosa-risc/mcpf-getting-started/src/python/mcp_general_functions/README.md

 ### Loop and loop kernel in the yaml configuration

-If the framework finds a loop in the yaml configuration (see [../mcp_frm/README.md](../mcp_frm/README.md)), it executes the specified pipeline sequentially on each element of the list of iterators registered at latest.
+If the framework finds a loop in the yaml configuration (see [../mcp_frm/README.md](../mcp_frm/README.md)), it executes the specified pipeline sequentially on each element of the registered list.
 If there is no registered list of iterators or it is empty, the loop kernel will not be executed at all.

 The framework allows to define embedded loops in a yaml configuration, for instance lets regard the following pipeline which is going to list the content of the input folder given in the **input_path** element and of its sub-folders (for the the complete yaml configuration, see the [getting started use case](../mcp_use_case_getting_started/README.md)).